Pelosi says 'deadly serious' Jan. 6 probe to go without GOP - News Break

 Cheney praised Kinzinger, saying he would be a “tremendous addition" to the panel.
 Several Democrats on the panel also seemed to support the idea, with Chairman Bennie Thompson of Mississippi saying the military veteran is a “the kind of person we’d want to have."

-Banks and Jordan are outspoken allies of Trump, who has continued to spread lies alleging massive fraud in the election despite no evidence of that and has defended his supporters who broke into the Capitol.
+Banks and Jordan are outspoken allies of Trump, who has continued to spread lies about massive fraud in the election and has defended his supporters who broke into the Capitol.
 The rioters fought past police and sent lawmakers inside running for their lives.
-Trump's allegations of fraud were rejected by courts, his attorney general and other prominent Republicans.

-The House voted in May to create an independent investigation that would have been evenly split between the parties, but Senate Republicans blocked that approach in a vote.
+The House voted in May to create an independent investigation that would have been evenly split between the parties, but Senate Republicans blocked that approach in a vote last month.
 Pelosi said the new panel was being created only because a bipartisan commission was no longer an option.

 Asked Thursday if Cheney — and potentially Kinzinger — could be stripped of their regular committee assignments as retaliation for participating, McCarthy said “the conference will look at it.”
 Cheney accepted the assignment from Pelosi earlier this month despite similar threats from McCarthy.